andrewbolster/andrewbolster.github.io/_posts/2011-10-26-unicode-characters-in-mendeley-bibliography-breaking-latex.markdown

 I use Xelatex / pdflatex for project building.

-These don't always work so well together. <!-- more -->
+These don't always work so well together.

 One issue I came across was that Mendeley can insert some weird Unicode whitespace characters that 'disappear' in TexClipse / Vim, but break xelatex/pdflatex.